zspoliver16/python-phase-4-code-challenge-pizza/README.md

 # Phase 4 Code Challenge: Pizza Restaurants (Updated)

-For this assessment, you'll be working with a Pizza Restaurant domain.
+In this code challenge, you'll be working with a Pizza Restaurant domain.

 In this repo: